influxdata/telegraf/plugins/serializers/carbon2/README.md

 ### Fields and Tags with spaces
 When a field key or tag key/value have spaces, spaces will be replaced with `_`.

+### Tags with empty values
+When a tag's value is empty, it will be replaced with `null`